How to Train a Flat-Coated Retriever

 Socialization

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Flat-Coated Retrievers have particular requirements based on their large size, moderate shedding level, and genetic predispositions to cancer and hip dysplasia.
+Practical Flat-Coated Retrievers care is shaped by three things: large size, moderate shedding, and a known predisposition to cancer and hip dysplasia.

 Obedience Commands